Mitch McConnell’s Campaign Under Fire For Image Of Opponent’s Name On Tombstone Hours After Mass Shootings

 Mitch McConnell’s re-election campaign is coming under fire for taking an image of his opponent’s name on a tombstone sign and sharing it online just hours after a pair of mass shootings that left close to 30 people dead.

-The picture was taken from a campaign event in Fancy Farm, Kentucky, and called the Senate Majority Leader the “Grim Reaper of Socialism.”
+The picture was taken from a campaign event in Fancy Farm, Kentucky, and called the Senate majority leader the “Grim Reaper of Socialism.”
 As The Hill noted, the event included a series of tombstone signs including one that read “R.I.P.
 Amy McGrath November 3, 2020.”
 Others marked the death of socialism and the Green New Deal, a sweeping plan proposed by Democrats to address climate change through massive investments in alternative energy.

-Another tombstone displayed the name of Merrick Garland, a federal judge who had been nominated by Barack Obama to fill a supreme court vacancy during his final year in office.
+Another tombstone displayed the name of Merrick Garland, a federal judge who had been nominated by Barack Obama to fill a Supreme Court vacancy during his final year in office.
 McConnell blocked the nomination through Obama’s term, saying he would not fill a vacancy during an election year.

-The McConnell campaign drew criticism for the images, which were slammed as insensitive especially in the wake of two mass shootings within a span of 13 hours on Saturday and early Sunday.
+The McConnell campaign drew criticism for the images, which were slammed as insensitive, especially in the wake of two mass shootings within a span of 13 hours on Saturday and early Sunday.
 McConnell’s opponent blasted the imagery in a tweet, saying it was troubling to see politics become so “nasty and personal.”

 Hours after the El Paso shooting, Mitch McConnell proudly tweeted this photo.
 I find it so troubling that our politics have become so nasty and personal that the Senate Majority Leader thinks it's appropriate to use imagery of the death of a political opponent (me) as messaging. pic.twitter.com/2x5kO5jwPi